 What are some of your favorite travel experiences?
 Are you an adventure seeker, a foodie, or a history buff?
 There’s room for everyone in the travel industry, so find what interests you and focus your content around that.

 Also, research how you can make money blogging in that niche.
-Chances are, if you’re really enthusiastic about a topic, it will be easy to write about and people will enjoy reading your content.
+Chances are, if you’re really enthusiastic about a topic and have unique and interesting experiences to share, it will be easy to write about and readers will enjoy reading your content.

 - Choose an evergreen niche with room to grow